Armor Granite Garage Floor Epoxy Kit Is Best In Class With Fast Free Shipping & Great Customer Service!

 I've had my floor for many years and it's finally starting to wear out, what do I do?

 Easy just give a light sanding and roll on a new topcoat, that will bring the floor right back to new.
-The epoxy and chips should stay indefinitely.
+The epoxy and chips should last indefinitely.

 How long does this process take?

 In actual hours it's not much at all but since you have dry times you should allow 3 days to get the job done.
+If you grind you can save a day or two since you don't have to wait for the floor to dry.
 Total working hours should be no more than 5-6 hours.

 Can I paint my curbs?